DOL-003/dol-003-web/lib/compendium/aftermarket-trigger-springs.md

 ---
-title: Aftermarket trigger spring
+title: Aftermarket trigger springs
 subtitle: Replace the springs to change the resistance profile of a trigger.
 tags:
   - trigger-mod
   - mod
 ---

-An **aftermarket trigger spring** is a non-stock spring that fits into the OEM [trigger](/triggers) assembly.
+**Aftermarket trigger springs** are non-stock springs that fits into the OEM [trigger](/triggers) assembly.
 Various aftermarket springs are used to change the feel of a trigger, usually in the interest of reducing the force needed to press it.
 [Shortening the stock spring](/triggers/trigger-mods/trigger-spring-trimming) can have a similar effect.

 ## Parts